Piezoceutical biomaterial scaffolds for immunomodulatory-based myocardial repair

 - Fibre laydown

-These factors will be informed using in silico modelling of piezoelectric generation and mechanical anisotropy.
+These features will be informed using in silico modelling of piezoelectric generation and mechanical anisotropy.

 Design Optimization

 We will shortlist candidate mesh designs to match the anisotropy of the heart using finite element analysis.
-The design process will be refined using a Bayesian Optimisation approach to strike a balance between mechanical anisotropy and piezoelectric output, ultimately aiming to halt cardiac deterioration.
+Additionally, we will refine the design process using a Bayesian Optimisation approach to strike a balance between mechanical anisotropy and piezoelectric output, ultimately aiming to halt cardiac deterioration.

 Conclusion